Terms of Reference of the Audit Oversight Body

 Recommendations or objections to management

 The AOB shall be entitled to make recommendations or objections to management in relation to the agreed responsibilities where appropriate.
-In particular, if the AOB determines that the audit strategy is inconsistent with pursuit of the FRC’s objectives and outcomes, they shall be entitled to refer matters to the UK firm’s Executive Board (EB) for consideration, being the executive body with responsibility for approving the audit strategy in the context of the firm as a whole.
-The EB shall be obliged to take account of the views of the AOB and where a resolution cannot be reached, the procedure for dealing with a fundamental disagreement may be invoked (see Section 9 and Annex 2).
+In particular, if the AOB determines that the audit strategy is inconsistent with pursuit of the FRC’s objectives and outcomes, they shall be entitled to refer matters to the UK firm’s Management Board (MB) for consideration, being the executive body with responsibility for approving the audit strategy in the context of the firm as a whole.
+The MB shall be obliged to take account of the views of the AOB and where a resolution cannot be reached, the procedure for dealing with a fundamental disagreement may be invoked (see Section 9 and Annex 2).

-In determining whether recommendations or objections should be made to the EB in relation to the AOB’s responsibilities, a simple majority vote will be taken.
+In determining whether recommendations or objections should be made to the MB in relation to the AOB’s responsibilities, a simple majority vote will be taken.
 In the instance where the number of votes for and against a decision are equal, the Chair of the AOB shall have the casting vote.

-In the event of a conflict of interest or a divergence of views between the AOB and the PIB on the subject of audit quality, the AOB shall be entitled to make representations to the EB directly.
+In the event of a conflict of interest or a divergence of views between the AOB and the PIB on the subject of audit quality, the AOB shall be entitled to make representations to the MB directly.

 Head of Audit consultation